Figured it was time to make a web site. Here it is. Lots of work to do on it.

 Where I am

-- I made a Pomodoro timer that is unlike any other online timer I’ve seen on the internet.
+- Pomodoro timer is unlike any other online timer I’ve seen on the internet.
 It’s not a digital countdown, blinking at me every second, but is more like an analog kitchen timer

-- I made a super low effort time tracker.
+- Time Log is a super low effort way to keep track of your time.
 It stores all of the data on your local computer, so there’s no account needed and you have complete privacy

 - I moved this web site to Github Pages: josterpi.github.io